Demonbane18/HelmLock/next-helmlock/README.md

 ✔add locker number in locker model
 ✔change deliver order to manual open locker
-✔close Store and show toast store is closed if store is closed for the day and also consider opening and closetime using isBefore sort order to recent set 1 hour locker duration persistent when logging in by using useState do not let user to checkout if duration is not chosen
+✔close Store and show toast store is closed if store is closed for the day and also consider opening and closetime using isBefore check if the alarm is closed before allowing user to close the locker sort order to recent set 1 hour locker duration persistent when logging in by using useState do not let user to checkout if duration is not chosen